Skip to contents

 • median will use a novel algorithm described by Jukka Suomela in his paper Median Filtering is Equivalent to Sorting (2014).
 See references section for the link.
 Implementation here is extended to support arbitrary length of input and an even window size.
 Despite extensive validation of results this function should be considered experimental.
 When missing values are detected it will fall back to slower algo="exact" implementation.

 • Not all functions have fast implementation available.
-As of now adaptive max, adaptive min and adaptive median do not have fast implementation, therefore it will automatically fall back to exact implementation. datatable.verbose option can be used to check that.
+As of now, adaptive max, min, median, var and sd do not have fast adaptive implementation, therefore it will automatically fall back to exact adaptive implementation.
+Similarly, non-adaptive fast implementations of median, var and sd will fall back to exact implementations if they detect any non-finite values in the input. datatable.verbose option can be used to check that.

 • algo="exact" will make the rolling functions use a more computationally-intensive algorithm.
 For each observation in the input vector it will compute a function on a rolling window from scratch (complexity \(O(n^2)\)).

-• Depeneding on the function, this algorithm may suffers less from floating point rounding error (the same consideration applies to base mean).
+• Depending on the function, this algorithm may suffer less from floating point rounding error (the same consideration applies to base mean).

-• In case of mean (and possibly other functions in future), it will additionally make extra pass to perform floating point error correction.
+• In case of mean, it will additionally make an extra pass to perform floating point error correction.
 Error corrections might not be truly exact on some platforms (like Windows) when using multiple threads.

 Adaptive rolling functions